Gallienus: Alemanni invasion

-Regalianus revolt
+Regalian's revolt

-Around the same time, Regalianus, who held some command in the Balkans, was proclaimed emperor.
+Around the same time, Regalian, who held some command in the Balkans, was proclaimed emperor.
 The reasons for this are unclear, and the Historia Augusta (almost the sole resource for these events) does not provide a credible story.
 It is possible the seizure can be attributed to the discontent of the civilian and military provincials, who felt the defense of the province was being neglected.

-Regalianus held power for some six months and issued coins bearing his image.
-After some success against the Sarmatians, his revolt ended when the Roxolani invaded Pannonia and killed Regalianus in taking the city of Sirmium.
-There is a suggestion that Gallienus invited the Roxolani to attack Regalianus, but other historians dismiss the accusation.
+Regalian held power for some six months and issued coins bearing his image.
+After some success against the Sarmatians, his revolt ended when the Roxolani invaded Pannonia and killed Regalian in taking the city of Sirmium.
+There is a suggestion that Gallienus invited the Roxolani to attack Regalian, but other historians dismiss the accusation.
 It is also suggested that the invasion was finally checked by Gallienus near Verona and that he directed the restoration of the province, probably in person.

 Capture of Valerian

 In the East, Valerian was confronted with serious troubles.
 Bands of "Scythai" began a naval raid of Pontus, in the northern part of Asia Minor.
 After ravaging the province, they moved south into Cappadocia.
 A Roman army from Antioch, under Valerian, tried to intercept them but failed.
 According to Zosimus, this army was infected by a plague that gravely weakened it.
 In that condition, this army had to repel a new invasion of the province of Mesopotamia by Shapur I, ruler of the Sassanid Empire.
 The invasion occurred probably in the early spring of 260.
 The Roman army was defeated at the Battle of Edessa, and Valerian was taken prisoner.
 Shapur's army raided Cilicia and Cappadocia (in present-day Turkey), sacking, as Shapur's inscriptions claim, 36 cities.